 Prevention of knee pain on your bike

 When pedaling, the knee is the joint that requires the most stability to generate optimal efficiency.
-The foot and pelvis being supported by the pedal and the saddle at all times, the knee is the only part of your leg without direct support.
+While the feet and pelvis are supported by the pedals and the saddle at all times, the knee is the only part of your leg without direct support.
 To keep it healthy, here are some tips and advices:

 - Positioning tip: In order to limit the pressure on the kneecap during the push phase of pedaling, the clip must be centered under the shoe between the 1st and 5th metatarsal head.
 Also, the saddle must be at a good height with a sufficient recoil so that the patella is behind or equal to the pedal hinge at all times during pedaling.